GHG organizational reporting

 - Other indirect emissions (or SCOPE 3): The other emissions indirectly produced by the activities of the organization which are not accounted for under Scope 2 but which are linked to the overall value chain, such as: the purchasing of raw materials, services or other products; employee travel; upstream and downstream transportation of goods; the management of waste generated by the activities of the organization; the use and end-of-life of sold products and services; the amortization of production goods and equipment, etc.

-Drawing on the work of reference standards currently being drafted (ISO-TR 14069: Application guide for standard 14064-1 WD3, March 2011), it is possible to distinguish several emission categories in each emission scope.
-These emission categories, along with the calculation methodologies, are presented in the "Method for carrying out GHG emission inventories in accordance with article 75 of Act No. 2010-788 of 12/07/2010" and the aforementioned normative reference frameworks.
+Drawing on the work of reference standards currently being drafted (ISO-TR 14069: Application guide for standard 14064-1 WD3, March 2011), it is possible to distinguish several emission subcategories in each emission scope.
+These subcategories, along with the calculation methodologies, are presented in the "Method for carrying out GHG emission assessment in accordance with article 75 of Act No. 2010-788 of 12/07/2010" and the aforementioned normative reference frameworks.

 SCOPE 1 /

 |1||Direct emissions from fixed combustion sources|